In This Section

 Children's Hospital of Philadelphia's Cell and Gene Therapy Clinical Training Program provides targeted training on the processes required to take a research concept related to cell and gene therapy from the bench to patients by addressing knowledge gaps and potential barriers for individuals that are currently involved or interested in these areas.
 This program leverages our unique ability to focus on the benefits of cell and gene therapy in pediatric health, with a goal of positioning CHOP to be at the forefront of training the next generation of leaders in this scientific space with the tools to execute gene therapy programs.
 Physician fellows, postdoctoral fellows, and instructors with interest in clinical training are welcome to apply for this unique training experience.

-- Nine-month training program comprised of didactic and experiential components in partnership with the Raymond G. Perelman Center for Cellular and Molecular Therapeutics and Perelman Medical School's ITMAT Regulatory program
+- Nine-month training program comprised of didactic and experiential components

 - Delivers foundational knowledge of cell and gene therapy concepts coupled with an understanding of how to move a project through the various stages of development